natbox/laserDeburring/README.md

-> Presetting of material deburring and welding without laser
+> Presetting of deburring and welding without laser